BLAST Youth Group

 Parents Night Out Program

 Parents Night Out is sponsored and presented by Easter Seals Crossroads the fourth Friday of every month at Speedway UMC.
 Families get free respite care for a night out and occasionally receive packages for restaurants or events.
-There will be no PNO during the month of May due to the race.
 To attend, you must pre-register by calling ESC at 317-466-2010.

 Parent Support Group

 Are you a parent of a child with special needs?
 Have you ever felt isolated and frustrated?

 We believe that we cannot be the Church of Jesus Christ unless every person has the ability to participate in the life of our congregation as they are able.
 Our special needs ministries committee works with individuals and their families to find ways for their inclusion in our educational programs, fellowship events and worship services.
 Because each person is unique we look for ways to tailor what we do to the unique challenges AND gifts of the individual.

 Children and adults with mental, physical and developmental disabilities are persons of sacred worth whose identity is ultimately defined by the grace of God and not by their diagnosis or behavior.
 Therefore, we affirm that all children, youth and adults with disabilities are created in the image of God; and we reaffirm our commitment to demonstrate the love of Jesus Christ to them by sharing his acceptance and respect.
 Therefore, we will

 Actively invite and welcome all persons with disabilities to attend our worship services, participate in our programs, and receive the sacraments.